Piazza Navona, Rome

 We finished lunch, and when I returned from the restroom, I saw that she had walked over to their table.
 I decided to head a few doors down to the gelato shop for dessert.
 As I walked out licking the quickly-melting treat, I looked down the block and saw she was still talking to them.

-After 10 minutes of observing people and cars pass by, I decided to intervene.
-Maybe the couple needed to be rescued.
-But I was wrong.
+After 10 minutes of observing people and cars pass by, I walked over to them.
 Lou and Dianne loved talking with Mommy.
 The conversation ended with all parties smiling.
 They said, “If you’re ever in Boston, please call us.”

 Afterward, while searching for an ATM, I glanced across the narrow, quiet street and saw the store of my dreams, Il Papiro.
 Window displays showcased fine stationary.
 Mommy knows how passionate I am about letter-writing.
 She’s the one who got me started, encouraging me to write a letter to President Jimmy Carter’s daughter, Amy, at the White House.
 I received a mass-produced postcard that ended with “I’m glad you are my friend.”
 I was hooked.
 I exchange letters and newspaper clippings with my parents every few weeks, and love to send and receive postcards from friends.